 SATA Bracket: SATA bracket expands compactible computer output.
 These outputs are compactable with E-SATA drives.

-SATA Bridge: SATA bridge connects Advanced Technology Attachment devices to SATA motherboards or PCI card.
+SATA Bridge: SATA bridge connects Advanced Technology Attachment devices to SATA motherboards or PCI cards.

 SATA Power: SATA power cables serves as adaptors and extensions.
 They are also splitters for both data and power cables.